Hyundai Accent: Philippines

+Powertrain

+Safety

+The 2023 Hyundai Verna sold in India is fitted as standard with six airbags, seatbelt reminders for all seats, electronic stability control, i-Size compatible ISOFIX anchorages, three-point seatbelts for all seats and a tyre pressure monitor.
+Advanced driver assistance technologies are optional.
+In October 2023 the Verna became the first Hyundai model sold in India to receive a 5-star rating for adults and 5 stars for toddlers from Global NCAP 2.0 (based on Latin NCAP 2016).
+However, the car's rear seatbelt reminders were deemed non-compliant with Global NCAP's criteria and testers marked down the result of the frontal offset test for signs of failure of the car's load paths, citing questionable repeatability of the low fascia and footwell intrusion recorded in the test.

 Motorsport

 WRC

 Hyundai's Accent World Rally Car, Accent WRC, competed in an official capacity, spawning three generations, in the World Rally Championship from 2000 to 2003.

 Junior Formula series

 In India, Hyundai was the sole engine supplier for Formula LGB Hyundai, built by the Chain and Sprocket giant LGB.
 The single make series is promoted at grassroots level acting as a launch pad for future Formula One hopefuls.
 The Accent engine is supplied in Stock form albeit after some engine control unit modifications.

 X3 Excel in Australia

-In Australia, the X3 Accent is sold as the Hyundai Excel and is used in the Excel Rally Series, beginning in 2005.
+In Australia, the X3 Accent was sold as the Hyundai Excel.
+It is used in the Excel Rally Series, beginning in 2005.
 There are restrictions on modifications to the vehicle to reduce cost and encourage competition.

 Similarly in 2010, a circuit racing competition began in Queensland called Excel Cup and soon after in South Australia called Circuit Excels.
-The class has since spread to all six states with several hundred race cars built nationally.
+The class has since spread to all six states with several hundred race cars built nationally under rules managed by the Circuit Excel Racing Association.
 A single event nationals has been created to bring all six states together for a single race meeting annually.
 They are the cheapest racing class in Australia based on a production road car.